sumithkumar07/kairo/README.md

 END;
 $$ LANGUAGE plpgsql;

 -- Add a function and trigger to automatically create a user profile on signup.
--- This is more reliable than client-side creation.
 CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS trigger AS $$
 BEGIN